Higher Order Automatic Differentiation of Higher Order Functions: Rudiments of differentiation: how to calculate with dual numbers and Taylor approximations

 We now generalize the above in two directions: \begin{itemize} \item We look for the best local approximations to $f$ with polynomials of some order~$R$, generalizing the above use of linear functions ($R=1$). \item We can work directly with multivariate functions $\RR^k\to \RR$ instead of functions of one variable $\RR\to\RR$ ($k=1$). \end{itemize} To make this precise, we recall that, given a smooth function $f:\RR^k\to \RR$ and a natural number $R\geq 0$, the \emph{$R$-th order Taylor approximation of $f$ at ${a\in \RR^k}$} is defined in terms of the partial derivatives of $f$:

 This is an $R$-th order polynomial.
-Similarly to the case of first order derivatives, we can recover the partial derivatives of $f$ up to the $R$-th order from its Taylor approximation by evaluating the series at basis vectors.
+Similarly to the case of first-order derivatives, the partial derivatives of $f$ up to order~$R$ can be read off from the coefficients of its Taylor approximation, up to the displayed factorial factors.
 See Section~\ref{sub:two-dim-taylor} below for an example.

 Recall that the ordering of partial derivatives does not matter for smooth functions (Schwarz/Clairaut's theorem).
 So there will be $\binom {R+k-1} {k-1}$ $R$-th order partial derivatives, and altogether there are $\binom {R+k} k$ summands in the $R$-th order Taylor approximation.
 (This can be seen by a `stars-and-bars' argument.)